 The last thing on your home video studio setup list is the editing software.
 It’s the final touch.
 There are a lot of editing software apps out there and far too many to count.
 You can always opt for free software that will get you to a certain point, especially if your editing doesn’t require many after-effects.

-You probably know that YouTube has editing software that you can use.
+You probably know that YouTube has software that you can use.
 Yeah, it works, and you can get by with it, but it doesn’t look super professional.
-There are a lot of things you can’t do with YouTube’s software and it’s pretty limiting when you want your videos to look good.
+There are a lot of things you can’t do with YouTube’s software and it’s pretty limiting when you want your broadcasts to look good.
 YouTube’s software is only good for cutting your video up and sowing it back together again.